crixthegreat/Helloworld/readme.md

 - listen and send message via sockets
 - use threads to accept mutil-user events simultaneously
 - send emails and text-messages

+## day15
+- PIL module to deal with images